-This dogleg right has a shallow green tucked behind the distant dune.
+This dogleg-right has a shallow green tucked behind the distant dune.
 Consult your carry distances to determine which fairway bunker to use as a guideline for your tee shot.
-A drive up the left side leaves you with a better angle to the elongated green.
+Drives toward the left will provide a better angle to the elongated green.

 Favor the left side of this green, as the deepest bunker on the course lurks on the right, and the bank on the left will feed all shots toward the center of the green.

 With the prevailing wind at your back, it is much easier to carry your drive onto the top fairway than it looks.
 The approach shot from the upper fairway is much shorter and provides a good look at the green.
-Do not attack the right hole locations, as the cliff's edge is much closer than it appears from the fairway.
+Do not attack the right hand hole locations, as the gorse is much closer than it appears from the fairway.